rudrakabir/kejyll/about.markdown

 I'm always excited to collaborate on projects that push the boundaries of what's possible.
 Whether you have a specific project in mind or just want to chat about design and innovation, I'd love to hear from you.

-Feel free to reach out via email or twitter.
+Feel free to reach out via email or Twitter.